Instagram is one of the most popular social media platforms, with over 1 billion accounts active on the app every single day.

 Before doing this, you should know that your account will be public.
 Your account cannot be both a private account and a business account (and really, why would you want a private business account?)

 When you change to a business account, your account will be exactly the same, but you’ll have access to analytics and tools not available on personal accounts.

 To change your Instagram account to a business account, you’ll start with the steps we followed to check your account:

-1. Go to your account and tap the three lines in the upper righthand corner.
+- Go to your account and tap the three lines in the upper-righthand corner

-You can add your phone number and address by tapping “Change Contact Options” below the “next” button.
+You can add your phone number and address.
 If you don’t want to receive calls or you don’t have a physical location that customers or clients would visit, you don’t have to add this information.
-(You are required to add at least an email address, though.)
+However, you are required to add at least an email address.

-7. The last step is setting up or linking your business’s Facebook page.
+9. The last step is setting up or linking your business’s Facebook page.
 You’ll do that by naming your page on Instagram but you’ll finish setting up the page on Facebook.
-(If you already have a Facebook page for your business, you can link them with these instructions.)

 This is a requirement because Facebook owns Instagram.
 If your business is on both platforms, this can actually be beneficial since Facebook displays your Instagram feed on your Facebook page.
 You can also have your Instagram posts automatically published to Facebook, which saves a little time!

-Once you’ve named your Facebook page, you’re done!
-Your Instagram account is now a business account.
-Use the analytics, ads, and sponsored posts to take your Instagram game to the next level.
+Once you’ve named and connected your Facebook page, you’re done!
+Your Instagram account is now a business account and you can use the analytics, ads, and sponsored posts to take your Instagram game to the next level.